7 Tips for a Profitable Garage Sale

 Offer Plenty to Sell

 A sparse garage sale doesn’t have much curb appeal.
 Treasure hunters are looking for a good reason to stop, so give them many!
 When considering items to sell, just about anything goes.
 Along with clothing and household goods you’ve grown tired of, include things like leftover craft supplies, cans of paint, spare auto parts, tools, books & magazines, kids’ toys & games, and sports equipment.
 You never know what someone might be looking for and be thrilled to find.
-Remember, one man’s trash is another man’s treasure.
+Remember, one person’s trash is another person’s treasure.

 Spruce Things Up